vemuladheeraj/SmartExpensesPrivatePolicy/TERMS_OF_SERVICE.md

 - We may release updates to improve functionality and security
 - Updates may be automatic or require manual installation
 - Some updates may require new permissions
+- **Gmail Integration**: New Gmail features may be added in future updates
+- **AI Features**: AI capabilities may be enhanced with new models and algorithms
+- **Security Updates**: Regular security patches and encryption improvements

 ### 11.2 Terms Updates
 - We may update these Terms from time to time